Estimated reading time: 5 minutes

-Removing fruit tree suckers is an important part of pruning.
+Removing fruit tree suckers is an important part of pruning your fruit trees.

 The time for summer pruning of apricots and cherry trees is coming to an end.
 So we thought we’d share some tips about how to remove suckers properly.